0xProject/0x-monorepo/packages/website/md/docs/connect/installation.md

 ### Wiki

-Check out our [@0xproject/connect introduction tutorial](https://0xproject.com/wiki#Intro-Tutorial:Connect) for articles on how to get 0x.js setup with TestRPC, Infura and more!
+Check out our [0x connect introduction tutorial](https://0xproject.com/wiki#Intro-Tutorial:Connect) for articles on how to get 0x.js setup with TestRPC, Infura and more!